 Why was that a problem?

 If we’re not recruiting from across a diverse group of communities, and we’re not employing a diversity of people, then TNC’s perspective is suffering.
-A diverse workforce is fundamental, especially in our urban work and our international conservation work.
+A diverse workforce is fundamental.

 What did Nature’s Pride do to fix that?

 We went to a lot of job fairs and connected with the LGBTQ+ community.
 We also started advertising that TNC has domestic partner benefits and parental leave for people who are adopting a child.
 And our health insurance is good for trans people—all things that are really specifically important to the LGBTQ+ community.

 So before we go any further, a confession: I actually looked up LGBTQ in the Merriam-Webster Dictionary.
 As you obviously know, it stands for lesbian, gay, bisexual, transgender and queer/questioning.
 The + at the end is meant to encompass other identities within, or beyond, queer.
 You’ve shared that you identify as bisexual and queer, and you have a Ph.D. in English literature and queer studies.
 May I ask, what does queer mean?

 So, for me, queer is a way of shedding the binary.
 Shedding it so there’s something in between gay and lesbian or straight; male or female; masculine or feminine.
 It captures this fluidity that I identify with.
 Not everybody would be comfortable identifying as queer.
 In general, the hard-and-fast rule is always refer to people using the language that they use to refer to themselves.
 It’s just like naming.